SphynxGamingNetwork/ServerStuff/README.md

 ##Ranks of Realms: Furious, Return of Amora.

 ###Owner
-* All commands and permissions to all realm including hosted.
+* All commands and permissions to all realms including hosted.

 ###Realm-Owner
 * All commands and permissions granted to specific Realm